Generic Name: ritonavir (ri-TOE-na-vir)

 Some MEDICINES MAY INTERACT with Norvir.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for infections, HIV, inflammation, allergic reactions, breathing problems, pain, birth control, blood circulation problems, blood thinning, cancer, diabetes, drug or other substance abuse or dependence, glaucoma or increased eye pressure, gout, high blood iron levels, irregular heartbeat or other heart problems, high blood pressure, high cholesterol, immune system suppression, nausea and vomiting, overactive bladder, PAH, seizures, sleep disorders, depression or other mood or mental problems), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with Norvir.
+- Many prescription and nonprescription medicines (eg, used for infections, HIV, inflammation, allergic reactions, breathing problems, pain, birth control, blood circulation problems, blood thinning, cancer, diabetes, drug or other substance abuse or dependence, glaucoma or increased eye pressure, gout, high blood iron levels, irregular heartbeat or other heart problems, high blood pressure, high cholesterol, immune system suppression, nausea and vomiting, overactive bladder, PAH, seizures, sleep disorders, depression or other mood or mental problems), multivitamin products, and herbal or dietary supplements (eg, St. John's wort) because they may interact with Norvir.
+Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Norvir.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Norvir may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.